shilpagopi/CodePrep/Algo/Dynamic Programmming.md

 # Dynamic Programming
 ### General Tips:
 > If only previous row is used, use 1-D array
-> In 2-D array pattern problems:
+> If target variable is continuous and limited, use 2-D array pattern:
 > * Options on row and target in columns
 > * If options can be reused infinitely: consider [i][j-optionvalue] term
 > * If options can be used only once: consider [i-1][j-optionvalue] term
 > * If option can be skipped: consider [i-1][j] term
-> * If option has a cost, add or multiply it alongwith the [j-optionvalue] term.
+> * If option has a cost, add or multiply it alongwith the [j-optionvalue] term
+> If target variable is non-continuous, try using induction.

 #### Find min/max cost/path/sum to reach Target
 Choose minimum (maximum) path among all possible paths before the current state, then add value for the current state